-Given the uncertainty around the extent and timing of the potential future spread or mitigation of COVID-19 and around the imposition or relaxation of containment measures, the impact on our results of operations, cash flows and financial condition in 2021 and potentially thereafter will be material, but cannot be reasonably estimated at this time.
+Given the uncertainty around the extent and timing of the potential future spread or mitigation of COVID-19 and around the imposition or relaxation of containment measures, the impact on our results of operations, cash flows and financial condition in 2022 and potentially thereafter may be material, but cannot be reasonably estimated at this time.
 To the extent the COVID-19 Pandemic adversely affects our business, operations, financial condition and operating results, it may also have the effect of heightening many of the other risks related to our business, including those relating to our ability to raise capital, our high level of indebtedness, our need to generate sufficient cash flows to service our indebtedness, and our ability to comply with the covenants or other restrictions contained in the agreements that govern our indebtedness.
 In addition, the COVID-19 Pandemic has significantly increased global economic and demand uncertainty.
-Global recovery from the economic fallout of the COVID-19 Pandemic could take many years, which could continue to have adversely impact our financial condition and operations.
+Global recovery from the economic fallout of the COVID-19 Pandemic could take many years, which could continue to adversely impact our financial condition and operations.

-Revenues from our Macau gaming operations will end if we cannot secure an extension or renewal of our concession, or a new concession, by 26 June 2022, or if the Macau government exercises its redemption right.
+If we are unable to secure an extension or renewal of our concession, or a new concession, by 26 June 2022, our business and financial condition would experience material adverse effects.

 The term of our Concession Agreement with the Macau government ends on 26 June 2022.
-Unless the term of our Concession Agreement is extended or renewed or we receive a new gaming concession or other right to operate gaming business at our resorts in Macau, subject to any separate agreement with the Macau government, all of our gaming operations, casino area and related equipment in Macau will be automatically transferred to the Macau government without compensation to us and we will cease to generate any revenues from these operations at the end of our Concession Agreement.
-The Macau government has publicly commented that it is studying the process by which concessions and subconcessions may be renewed, extended or issued.
-The relevant concession or subconcession held by SJM and MGM Macau was extended from 31 March 2020 to 26 June 2022 in March 2019.
-The relevant concession or subconcession held by Galaxy, SJM, Venetian Macau, MGM Macau and Melco also expire on 26 June 2022.
+Unless the term of our Concession Agreement is extended or renewed or we receive a new gaming concession or other right to operate gaming at our resorts in Macau, subject to any separate arrangement with the Macau government, all of our gaming operations and related equipment in Macau will be automatically transferred to the Macau government without compensation to us and we will cease to generate any revenues from these operations at the end of the term of our Concession Agreement.
+The failure to extend or renew our concession or obtain a new concession would have a material adverse effect on our results of operations.